cgarciae/treex/README.md

 ![types](images/types.png)

-This is useful because you can make specific or more general queries using `filter` depending on what you want to achive.
-E.g.
+This is useful because you can make specific or more general queries using `filter` depending on what you want to achive. e.g.

 ```python
 rngs = model.filter(tx.Rng)